AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 * **Results**
-In order to understand the impact of the battery degradation model in the overall model, the **current battery bank capacity** is exported in the **time-series** for each time step.
+The **current battery bank capacity** is exported in the **time-series** for each time step.

 Main considerations:

  - **1.** The SOC is now constrained by the SOH of the bank thus overtime the SOC no longer can reach 100%
- - **2.** This has a direct impact on the energy balance of the model, and more battery need to be installed to overcome this fade.
+ - **2.** This has a direct impact on the energy balance of the model, and more batteries need to be installed to overcome this fade.
  - **3.** At the moment, this feature does not work with capacity expansion.
 When considering a battery bank, all batteries should be the same in terms of type, model, capacity and age.
-When adding new batteries at different investement steps can impact the performance of the bank and overall degradation of the batteries.
-Now the model installs all nedded units at the beginning of the project.
-A option for battery bank replacement in integrated in the model when the degradation feature is activated.
+When adding new batteries at different investment steps can impact the performance of the bank and overall degradation of the batteries.
+Now the model installs all needed units at the beginning of the project.
+A option for battery bank replacement is integrated in the model when the degradation feature is activated.

 * **Replacement**